PostgreSQL Tutorial: PL/pgSQL CREATE PROCEDURE

-Summary: in this tutorial, you will learn how to use the PostgreSQL drop function
+Summary: in this tutorial, you will learn how to use the PostgreSQL CREATE PROCEDURE statement to create new stored procedures.

 Summary: in this tutorial, you will learn how to use the PostgreSQL drop procedure statement to remove a procedure.